Queen Latifah To Release First Album In Over A Decade

 — The Blast (@TheBlastNews) April 26, 2019

-Latifah has other projects in line this year, as she is set to appear in and produce the film, Paper Chase reports Variety.
-The movie will be produced by her Flavor Unit production company along with Gunpowder & Sky.
+Latifah has other projects in line this year, as she is set to appear in and produce the film Paper Chase, reported Variety.
+The movie will be co-produced by her Flavor Unit production company.
 Latifah and Shakim Compere founded Flavor Unit in 1995.
 They will executive produce alongside Van Toffler from Gunpowder & Sky.

 The actress released a statement expressing her excitement over the film, noting that she and Shakim had known Toffler for years and are excited to collaborate with him and his team.